 You can click on the following blue links to navigate to the different sections in this Notice.

 This may include but is not limited to:

 This may include, but is not limited to:

 Customer Account Details / Commercial Information

-This may include, but is not limited to: account profiles, records of personal property, products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies.
+Account profiles, records of personal property, products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies.

 Internet Usage Information

 This may include, but is not limited to:

-This may include, but is not limited to: audio recordings of customer care calls, video recordings, and CCTV recordings.
+Audio recordings of consumer care calls, video recordings, and CCTV recordings.

 Inferences from PI Collected